coner-tech/coner-core/README.md

 ## API Spec

-Start the service and access the Swagger UI at http://localhost:8080/swagger
+Start the service and access the [local Swagger UI](http://localhost:8080/swagger).

 ## Contributing